First French War of Religion (1562–1563): Siege of Orléans

 Guise returned to the campaign after a brief pause, capturing first Étampes and Pithiviers back from the Protestant rebels.
 A little while later he had brought all the towns of Beauce back into the royal fold.
-Then establishing himself at Beaugency he made plans for an advance towards Orléans.
+Then, establishing himself at Beaugency, he made plans for an advance towards Orléans.
 By this time Orléans was one of two major cities in northern France still in rebel hands alongside Le Havre.
 Guise saw to the raising of new captains, and the establishment of fresh units of heavy cavalry.
 By now pay for the royal army was coming into serious arrears and he worked towards the resolution of this.

 Guise crossed the Loire and approached Orléans.
-His crossing coincided with that of Coligny who was marching the other way and his forces came out the worse in the 'collision' at Cléry on 13 January.
+His crossing coincided with that of Coligny, who was marching the other way and his forces came out the worse in the "collision" at Cléry on 13 January.
 He resolved to conduct a siege of the city, and arrived in front of the walls on 22 January.
-Misfortune for the royalist cause struck at this time with the due to the recent detonation of the powder reserves of Paris, Chartres and Châteaudun.
+Misfortune for the royalist cause struck at this time due to the recent detonation of the powder reserves of Paris, Chartres and Châteaudun.
 Powder therefore had to be sourced from Spanish Nederland.
 Further complications came from the weather, which Guise bemoaned the poor quality of in letters to the German mercenary commander.
 By 5 February he had invested the city and captured the faubourg du Portereau.
-Guise complained to the seigneur de Gonnor on 7 February that if he only had six cannon and two thousand rounds he could have the city brought into submission.
+Guise complained to the seigneur de Gonnor on 7 February that if he only had six cannon and two thousand rounds, he could have the city brought into submission.
 With the fall of Portereau, Guise turned his attention to two large towers which controlled passage onto the bridge across the river to the main city.
-A few days later he was able to capture the two towers.
+A few days later, he was able to capture the two towers.
 He placed his artillery in these towers so that he might cannonade the city proper.